halohalospecial/atom-elmjutsu/README.md

 ### Package Management

-  * Note: These are broken since the Elm 0.19 release.

   * #### <a name="install-package"></a>`Elmjutsu: Install Package`

     Quickly installs a package.

+    - Elm 0.19 and above

+      - Runs `elm install <name>`.
+      - Does not support installing a specific version yet.
+      - Make sure that `Elm Path` is properly configured in the package settings.
+The default works for most cases.

+    - Elm 0.18

-    - This runs `elm-package install --yes <name> <version>` (or `elm-package install --yes <name>` if the selected version is "Auto").
+      - Runs `elm-package install --yes <name> <version>` (or `elm-package install --yes <name>` if the selected version is "Auto").
       - Make sure that `Elm Package Path` is properly configured in the package settings.
 The default works for most cases.

   * ### <a name="uninstall-package"></a>`Elmjutsu: Uninstall Package`

     Removes an installed package.

+    - Elm 0.19 and above

+      - Not yet supported.

+    - Elm 0.18

       - This removes the dependency from `elm-package.json`, then runs `elm-package install --yes` to clean up.

 ### Refactoring